There's a spike in car crashes on the last weekend of March every year.

 A good sleep routine will put our body and mind into the right state to fall asleep and get into a deep sleep.

 Again, this will vary for each person, but generally, it should involve things that progressively relax you.
-Some suggestions would be foam rolling, easy stretching, reading a book, writing, chatting to someone, having a bath etc.
+Some suggestions would be foam rolling, easy stretching/movement, reading a book, drinking caffeine-free tea, writing, chatting to someone, having a bath etc.

 Caffeine can take about 5 hours for half of it to leave your system, meaning that it could affect your sleep for even longer than that.
 For that reason, I'd recommend restricting coffee or other caffeine products after mid-day, in order to optimise sleep.
 Nicotine is another stimulant that should be avoided in the evening.